 1975 saw the birth of James’ second son, Michael.
 The year also saw him open his second Karate club, in the coastal town of Whitehaven

-In 1976 James begin to training with Wado-ryu master, Toru Takamizawa at his Temple Club dojo, based in Birmingham.
+In 1976 James began training with Wado-Ryu master, Toru Takamizawa at his Temple Club dojo, based in Birmingham.
 James credits Takamizawa as being the one teacher he managed to get the best out of him.
 He would travel to the Birmingham club once a month to train with him.
 James recalled Takamizawa as being a perfectionist, always stressing correct technique.
 James had the opportunity to spar against some of Takamizawa’s top students, such as Eugene Codrington.

 In 1983 James opened another club, in the town of Kendal.
 The year also saw him run his first summer school abroad, in Torremolinos, Spain.

 James was awarded his 4th Dan by WUKO in 1986.
 He also qualified as European Judge.
 That year he officiated at the European Championships held in Madrid, Spain.
 Three years later he qualified as a European referee.